 Lean Agile Portfolio Management

-Retraining an entire organization in agile methods is very often the cornerstone of agile transformation for many companies.
-Agile frameworks help to scale agile mindsets and methodologies at the company level.
-However, if we consider an interim balance, we sometimes observe a discrepancy between the originally anticipated goals (faster, more agile, more responsive, customer-centric, etc.) and actual benefits achieved.
+Retraining an entire organization in agile methods is very often one of most important stepstone of the agile transformation for many companies.
+Agile frameworks help to scale the agile mindset and methodology at the company level.
+However, if we draw an interim balance, we observe a discrepancy between originally hoped for goals (faster, more agile, more responsive, customer-centric, etc.) and actually achieved benefits.

-The reasons for this are usually the same: Agile, scaled methods simply do not fit across an entire organization or in all projects, at least for most companies.
+The reasons for this are usually the same: Agile, scaled methods simply do not fit across an entire organization and all projects.
+At least for most companies.

-Although companies like Spotify serve several sales markets (omnichannel), it is and will remain a company with only one product.
-You can learn a lot from such companies, but unfortunately you can’t transfer all practices from such a company to other organizations due to the unique aspects of their product.
-As a counter example, we have insurance companies with 200 products and 500-800 applications.
-A completely different league where a targeted agilization of 20-30% is already optimistic.
-For the most part, 70-80% of projects are still being executed either classically or via hybrid approaches.
+Companies like Spotify have or consist of a single product through which several sales markets (omnichannel) are combined, but it is and remains a company with only one product.
+You can learn a lot from these companies, but unfortunately you can’t transfer all that worked for those companies to other organizations.
+As a counter-example: Insurance companies with 200 products and 500-800 applications play in a completely different league.
+If in fact 20-30% can / should be implemented completely agile, then this is already optimistic.
+For the most part, 70-80% of projects are still being executed either classically or hybrid.

-Reality has taught us that most project portfolios in most companies are strongly hybrid.
-The most important finding for today’s PPM is that we should not completely abandon all methods of classic portfolio management – even if this violates some of our modern agile principles.
-But at the same time, we need to identify those agile practices that are applicable to our hybrid project environment and integrate them in order to make our project portfolio management leaner and more agile.
+The most important finding for today’s PPM is that we should not completely turn away from some methods and tools of classic portfolio management – even if we violate some agile principles.
+And we need to identify the agile practices applicable to our hybrid project environment and integrate them into project portfolio management to make it leaner and more agile.
+Lean Portfolio Management (LPM) still has the same core mission – no matter if agile, classic or hybrid:

-Portfolio management is the ability to provide objective assessments for ongoing and new projects, identifying the most important (prioritization) and feasible (budget and capacity) projects and ensuring their implementation in line with corporate strategy and a balanced portfolio.
-(Definition of Portfolio Management, Valkeen)
+Portfolio management is the ability to provide objective assessments of all ongoing and new projects, identifying the most important (prioritization) and feasible (budget & capacity) ones and ensuring their implementation in line of corporate strategy and a balanced portfolio.
+(Definition portfolio management, Valkeen)

 Business agility is more than agile execution